davidfrantz/force/docs/source/components/higher-level/index.rst

 The FORCE Higher Level Processing System (HLPS) provides functionality for Higher Level Processing.

-HLPS consists of one executable only, i.e. :ref:`higher-level`.
+HLPS consists of one executable only, i.e. ``force-higher-level``.
-Multiple :ref:`hl-submodules` are available, which either process ARD or feature datasets (see :ref:`hl-input)`, both in datacube format.
+Multiple :ref:`hl-submodules` are available, which either process ARD or feature datasets (see :ref:`hl-input`).

 **Table 1** Higher Level module.